 | Image | Assembly Instructions |

 Yaesu advertisements in QST hinted at mobile and portable operation, but never a clear photo of how to do it or show one in actual operation.
 The vehicle in the advertisement appears to be a 1972 Land Rover Series-3.
 There is no front seat room in this vehicle to mount a FT-101 on the "hump".
-The practically of mounting a 30+ lb radio in a vehicle is nil.
-Off road, unthinkable!
+The practically of mounting a 30+ lbs radio in a vehicle is nil.
 Therefore, the idea of mobile operation was short lived.
-Here is an example of HF mobile operation of a non FT-101 in a 1967 Dodge Dart with an automatic transmission.
+Here is an example from 1967 in a 1967 Dodge Dart.
 Five years later, hump-mount mobile operation was almost impossible to do.
-Center consoles, heat ducts, and vehicle accessories consumed this space forever.
+Center consoles , heat ducts, and vehicle accessories consumed this space forever.
 The MMB-1 may be the rarest of all FT-101 parts/accessories in the FT-101 lineup.
-So few were ever made, the practicality was zero, and 43+ years have passed.
+So few were ever made, the practicality was zero, and 40 years have passed.
 The assembly instructions above are the only known copy to exist- including the typographical error.